visor2020/ssd.pytorch/README.md

 ##### mAP

+Because My GPU is GTX1060, it only has 6G memeory.
+So I change the batch_size to 24.

+--batch_size 24

+The bottom was tested in 120000 iterations net paragrams.

 | Original | Converted weiliu89 weights | From scratch w/o data aug | From scratch w/ data aug |
 |:-:|:-:|:-:|:-:|
 | 77.2 % | 77.26 % | 58.12% | 77.57 % |